Are you damaging your eyes when you transcribe?

 As a transcriptionist, you spend hours staring at your computer monitor without even thinking about the potential health consequences.
 You’re too laser-focused on listening and transcribing the right information.
 But while your diligence helps you finish your work quickly and accurately, you could be damaging your eyes in the process.

 You’re staring at your computer monitor (and other digital screens) too much.
-The distance from your monitor, screen glare, existing vision problems, and—a reason many people don’t realize—blue wavelength light emitted from LED (light emitting diode) monitors, all contribute to eye strain.
-According to The Vision Council’s Digital Eye Strain Report 2016, this “cumulative blue light exposure is linked to slow degeneration of the retina, which could accelerate long-term vision problems such as age-related macular degeneration (AMD) and cataracts.”
+The distance from your monitor, screen glare, existing vision problems, and—a reason many people don’t realize—blue wavelength light emitted from LED (light emitting diode) monitors, all contribute to eye strain, or computer vision syndrome.
+According to WebMD there is evidence blue light could lead to permanent vision changes, such as age-related macular degeneration.

-Also, research reported by WebMD indicates that, “somewhere between 50% and 90% of people who work at a computer screen have at least some symptoms of eye trouble.”
+Also, research reported by WebMD indicates that, “somewhere between 50% and 90% of people who work at a computer screen have at least some symptoms of computer vision syndrome (CVS).”
 These symptoms may include: blurry or double vision, dryness, redness, headaches, and neck and back pain.

 With this in mind, what can you do to help keep your eyes healthy as you transcribe?